 Up until the digital revolution, the primary focus of security teams was mostly availability, some access, and pieces of accuracy and agility.

 With digitization that has completely shifted.
 In fact, the role of the CISO now is more focused on agility - securing the organization as it rapidly adopts new technologies that are not necessarily secure.
-This shift has caused the shift in dynamic and the need for risk quantification.
+This shift has caused the shift in dynamic and the need for cyber risk quantification models.
 Unfortunately for those working to define it, the easiest function to define is availability - in the case of business continuity, we can look at what happens in the event of a disaster, how long do processes stop, and what revenue is lost as a result of that breakdown.

 NIST SP 800-30: Originally published in 2002 and updated in 2012, NIST Special Publication 800-30 or NIST Risk Management Framework is built alongside the gold-standard NIST Cybersecurity Framework as a means to view an organization's security threats through a risk-based lens.
 The limitations of the NIST RMF is the revision process - the revised version published in 2012 is designed for a risk assessment.
 While that lends itself to risk quantification, it does not directly determine the probability of risks in a fully objective manner.